Skip to main content

 Fix:

-npm install kl-mysql-storage mysql2
+npm install kl-plugin-storage-mysql mysql2

 Watchers don’t refresh